fabihatasneem/Jigsaw-Puzzle-Solver-Using-Machine-Learning/README.md

 - **Model Evaluation:** Evaluating the trained models on a separate test set to assess their performance metrics, including accuracy, precision, recall, and F1-score.

 - **Model Comparison:** Comparing the performance of VGGNet and ResNet models to identify strengths, weaknesses, and areas for improvement.

-- **Future Work:** Exploring potential enhancements and extensions to further enhance the classification accuracy and robustness of the models.

 ### 6. Conclusion